LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 If you want to play with this you can look at this example repo, which actually stores data in the database: https://github.com/LostKobrakai/one-to-many-form

+---

+**2023-01-17**: Replaced usage of `Ecto.Changeset.get_field/3` in `"add-line"` and `"delete-line"` event handlers with custom function using `Ecto.Changeset.get_change/3` with a fallback of `Ecto.Changeset.get_field/3`.
+This fixes a bug, where adding or removing a line would make changes in other lines be "forgotten".